 Before joining WRI, Anna worked at adelphi, an independent think tank and public policy consultancy on climate, environment, and development, in Berlin Germany.
 While in Berlin, she co-authored a publication on the New Urban Agenda with the Urban Catalyst Studio.
-Anna also has experience working as a consultant for the German Corporation for International Cooperation in Santiago, Chile, where she worked on low-carbon development strategies in Latin America.
+Anna also has experience working as a consultant for GIZ in Santiago, Chile, where she worked on low-carbon development strategies in Latin America.

 Anna holds a Master in Urban Management from the Technical University of Berlin, as well as a B.A. in International Studies from the University of New Orleans, with a regional focus on Latin America and the Caribbean.
 Anna grew up in Tegucigalpa, Honduras.